All about 23 Things

 How long do I have to complete the programme?

-The programme kicks off on 1 October 2012 and officially wraps up on Friday 7 December, but we encourage you to participate even if you need a bit more time.
+The programme kicks off with 0th Week on 7 October 2013 and officially wraps up in December, but we encourage you to participate even if you need a bit more time or need to start later than that.
 You are also welcome to work ahead if you like.

 What if I need help?

 Please ask!
 We’ll try to give clear instructions on each thing, but feel free to leave comments on the blog posts with questions or tweet us (@bodleianlibs, @ltgoxford) with the hashtag #OxEngage and we’ll try to help.
-Since this programme is self-directed and we hope that University members across the disciplines will participate, we encourage you to look at what fellow participants are doing and ask them questions too!
+Since this programme is self-directed and we hope that University members across the disciplines will participate, we encourage you to look at what fellow participants are doing or what last year’s participants did and ask them questions too!

 Will there be any training classes offered to show staff how to do this?

 The 23 Things programme is self-directed, but we have a wide-ranging programme of events across the University this term that can help you learn about various tools and how other researchers are using them in their work.
-Visit the Engage: Social Media Michaelmas site for the full programme.
+Visit the Engage site for the full programme.

 Who are the 23 Things Team?